 Here’s the scoop Friends of White Flint Member Paladar’s 4th annual Carnival celebration.
 This 16-day long party promises to be the most excitement you will have this side of The Equator.

 The population of the DC Metro area in 2030 is going to much larger, more diverse, and skew a bit older, according to a new report by the Urban Institute.
 Imagine the population growing nearly 38%, from 5,381,333 to 7,420,927.
-By comparison, the Philadelphia area is expected to grow by just 6.5% and New York by 7.4%. …Read More
+By comparison, the Philadelphia area is expected to grow by just 6.5%…Read More

 Summer House Santa Monica is planned to open this Thursday.
 This California-inspired restaurant will be in the Pike & Rose development, adding to the already wonderful places that exist.
 Summer House Santa Monica is attached to the Stella Barra Pizzeria, which is planned to open in February.